 Utilizing a panel DID identification strategy, I first measure the impact of the TOU prices on 30-minute-interval household electricity consumption.
 To obtain the ATE for each half-hour interval, I estimate the following specification:

-kWhitw = βwITreatment & Postit∙I30-Minute Interval = ww + αiw + γdw+ δm + εitw
+&

+kWhi,t,w=βw⋅Treati,t+αi,w+γd,w+δm+ϵi,t,w

 The term kWhitw is the electricity consumption by household i on the day t during the half-hourly time window w.
 The indicator variable I[Treatment & Post]it is equal to one only if household i is in the treatment group and the day t is in the treatment period, while the indicator variable I[30-Minute Interval = w]w takes the value of one when the half-hourly interval is w.
 The terms αiw, γdw, and δm are household-by-half-hourly-interval, day-of-week-by-half-hourly-time-window, and month-of-year fixed effects, respectively.
 In the specification, the point estimates of βw representing the ATE for each 30-minute interval w are the parameters of interest.
 I cluster the standard errors at the household and the day of experiment levels to correct for serial correlation.